Slave Power

 The Slave Power, or Slavocracy, referred to the perceived political power held by American slaveholders in the federal government of the United States during the Antebellum period.
 Antislavery campaigners charged that this small group of wealthy slaveholders had seized political control of their states and were trying to take over the federal government illegitimately to expand and protect slavery.
-The claim was later used by the Republican Party that formed in 1854–55 to oppose the expansion of slavery.
+The claim was later used by the pre-Emancipation Republican Party of the 1850s that formed between 1854–55 to oppose the expansion of slavery.

 The term was popularized by antislavery writers including Frederick Douglass, John Gorham Palfrey, Josiah Quincy III, Horace Bushnell, James Shepherd Pike, and Horace Greeley.
 Politicians who emphasized the theme included John Quincy Adams, Henry Wilson and William Pitt Fessenden.

 Background

 This reproduced clipping from an 1859 Ohio newspaper describes the imbalance in power between the slave states and free states.

 The main issue expressed by the term slave power was distrust of the political power of the enslaving class.
 Such distrust was shared by many who were not abolitionists; those who were motivated more by a possible threat to the political balance or the impossibility of competing with unwaged enslaved labor than by concern over the treatment of enslaved people.
 Those who differed on many other issues (such as viewing blacks as inferior to whites or as being equal, or denouncing slavery as a sin or promising to guarantee its protection in the Deep South) could unite to attack the slavocracy.
 The "Free Soil" element emphasized that rich enslavers would move into new territory, use their cash to buy up all the good lands, then use enslaved people to work the lands, leaving little opportunity room for free farmers.
 By 1854, the Free Soil Party had largely merged into the new Republican Party.

 The problem posed by slavery, according to many Northern politicians, was not so much the mistreatment of slaves (a theme that abolitionists emphasized), but rather the political threat to American republicanism, especially as embraced in Northern free states.
 The Free Soil Party first raised this warning in 1848, arguing that the annexation of Texas as a slave state was a terrible mistake.
-The Free Soilers' rhetoric was taken up by the Republican party as it emerged in 1854.
+The Free Soilers' rhetoric was taken up by the Republican Party as it emerged in 1854.

-The Republicans also argued that slavery was economically inefficient, compared to free labor, and was a deterrent to the long-term modernization of America.
+The Republican Party also argued that slavery was economically inefficient, compared to free labor, and was a deterrent to the long-term modernization of America.
 Worse, said the Republicans, the Slave Power, deeply entrenched in the South, was systematically seizing control of the White House, the Congress, and the Supreme Court.
 Senator and governor Salmon P. Chase of Ohio was an articulate enemy of the Slave Power, as was Senator Charles Sumner of Massachusetts.